tribixbite/awesome/README.md

 *   [LinkSheet/LinkSheet](https://github.com/LinkSheet/LinkSheet) - Link handling for modern Android
 *   [fork-maintainers/iceraven-browser](https://github.com/fork-maintainers/iceraven-browser) - Iceraven Browser
 *   [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - 🦭 Video/Audio Downloader for Android, based on yt-dlp, designed with Material You
-*   [deniscerri/ytdlnis](https://github.com/deniscerri/ytdlnis) - Full Featured Video/Audio Downloader for Android using yt-dlp
+*   [deniscerri/ytdlnis](https://github.com/deniscerri/ytdlnis) - Full-featured audio/video downloader for Android using yt-dlp
 *   [RikkaApps/Shizuku](https://github.com/RikkaApps/Shizuku) - Using system APIs directly with adb/root privileges from normal apps through a Java process started with app\_process.
 *   [newhinton/disky](https://github.com/newhinton/disky) - An android filesystem analyzer that can show you the usage of your storage!
 *   [iamr0s/Dhizuku](https://github.com/iamr0s/Dhizuku) - A tool that can share DeviceOwner permissions to other application.